Best winter wildlife spectacles in the UK

 It’s thought that the sky-dance – or murmuration – could be a means of confusing predators who gather to take advantage of what looks like easy pickings as well as jostling for the best roosting position.
 And ornithologists believe that the reason why the birds gather is to share information about where best to go foraging the following day.

-Where to see starling murmurations in the UK?
+When can you see starling murmurations in the UK?

 Spawning pike